Moorlands, Memories and Reflections

 It’s now available price £21 plus £4 post and packing (but free delivery if in the Bolton area).
 If you prefer to support local shops, see the list of retail outlets in ‘Buying my books’ page or download an order form here:

-My novel The Works was published in mid-March, to coincide perfectly with the country’s lockdown.
+My novel The Works was published in March 2020, to coincide perfectly with the country’s lockdown.
 It’s set in the small Lancashire town of Horwich, mostly in the former railway engineering factory where I (briefly) worked.
 Much of the action takes place in the 1970s and 80s but the story is taken through to post-Brexit Britain in 2025.
 It’s about life in a traditional factory facing closure – the tensions and fears of being made redundant, as well as everyday life in a working class community.
 But it’s also about modern railway ‘politics’ and the potential for Chinese involvement.

 It’s written, mainly, in the first person.
 The narrator is a union activist and communist.
 Part of the story is about his relationship with ‘Midge’, an office worker at the factory whose late husband died in an accident in the Works.